Slamy/Wiki_MiSTer/Samba.md

 **TL;DR**

 Choose one:
 1. Add under global, in /etc/samba/smb.conf on your MiSTer.
 When editing, please make sure that you're using Unix LF EOL characters.
-Windows notepad will not do it unless you modify registry settings described in: [https://blogs.msdn.microsoft.com/commandline/2018/05/08/extended-eol-in-notepad/](https://blogs.msdn.microsoft.com/commandline/2018/05/08/extended-eol-in-notepad/)
+Windows notepad will not do it unless you modify registry settings described in: [https://blogs.msdn.microsoft.com/commandline/2018/05/08/extended-eol-in-notepad/](https://blogs.msdn.microsoft.com/commandline/2018/05/08/extended-eol-in-notepad/), or use a third party editor such as Notepad++/Textpad.
 ```
 [global]
 ntlm auth = ntlmv1-permitted